-Have You Experienced Unauthorized Withdrawals from Your Bank Account?
+Have You Ever Experienced an Unauthorized Withdrawal From a Bank Account?

-• Have You Experienced Unauthorized Withdrawals from Your Bank Account?
+• Have You Ever Experienced an Unauthorized Withdrawal From a Bank Account?

 Daniel Cohen